wp-plugins/wonderm00ns-simple-facebook-open-graph-tags/readme.txt

 == Installation ==

 1. Upload the `wonderm00n-open-graph` to the `/wp-content/plugins/` directory
-2. Activate the plugin through the 'Plugins' menu in WordPress
+2. Activate the plugin through the `Plugins` menu in WordPress
 3. Got to `Options`, `Facebook Open Graph Tags` to set it up

 == Changelog ==

+= 1.3 =
+* Changed name to "Facebook Open Graph, Google+ and Twitter Card Tags"
+* Added Twitter Card tags
+* Added new tag "article:publisher" in order to link the article with a Facebook page
+* Added new tags "article:author", meta author and Google+ link rel in order to link the article with his author (Facebook profile, Name and Google+ profile)
+* Title, URL, Description and Image Meta/Google+/Twitter tags can now be set even if Open Graph ones aren't
+* Several HTML/CSS tweaks on the settings page
+* Fix: esc_attr on all tags

 = 1.2 =
 * Added filters for title, description and images, so another plugin or theme can override these values.
 The filters are fb_og_title, fb_og_desc and fb_og_image